Free Initial Consultations

 What to Include in the Agreement

-• When the right of first refusal is active - You should clearly state when the right of first refusal is triggered.
+• When the right of first refusal is activated: Clearly state when the right of first refusal is triggered.
 How long must the absence be before a parent must notify the other parent?

-• Which situations do not utilize the right of first refusal - When can the right of first refusal be overlooked?
-For example, a parent may stipulate that the right is not invoked if the parent is leaving the child with a step-parent during their parenting time.
+• Which situations do not trigger the right of first refusal: When can the right of first refusal be overlooked?
+For example, a parent may stipulate that the right is not invoked if the parent is leaving the child with a step-parent during his or her parenting time.

-• How you must give notice and reply to the notice - You should clearly state terms for how and when both parents are to be notified of the absence.
-You should also specify the terms for how the other parent is to send a response.
+• How you must give notice and reply to the notice: Clearly state terms for how and when both parents are to be notified of the absence, and specify the terms for how the other parent is to send a response.

-• Transportation guidelines - In addition, you should also include how transportation arrangements should be made.
-Who will be responsible for taking the child to the other parent’s house?
+• Transportation guidelines: Include how transportation arrangements should be made.
+Who will be responsible for taking the child to the other parent's home?

-Our Barrington, IL Parenting Plan Lawyer is Here to Help
+Contact Our Barrington, IL Parenting Plan Lawyer for Help

-Decisions concerning your children, such as parenting time, are often sources of major conflict in a divorce.
-The knowledgeable Inverness, IL child custody attorneys at the Law Office of Nicholas W. Richardson, P.C., can help you form a parenting time agreement that works for both you and your ex, as well as your child.
-To schedule a free consultation, call our office today at 847.873.6741.
+Decisions concerning your children, such as parenting time, can be sources of major conflict in a divorce.
+Our Inverness, IL child custody attorney at The Law Office of Nicholas W. Richardson, P.C. can help you negotiate a parenting time agreement that works for both you and your ex, as well as for your child.
+To schedule a free consultation, call our office today at 847-873-6741.

 Share this post: